 Can Foreigners Buy Property in India?

-The answer is yes as well as no. There are different conditions applicable for Persons of Indian Origin (PIO), foreigners of non-Indian origin living outside India and foreigners of non-Indian origin living in India.
-Let’s discuss them in detail.
+Since there are different conditions applicable for Persons of Indian Origin (PIO), foreigners of non-Indian origin living outside India, and foreigners of non-Indian origin living in India, let’s discuss them in detail.

-A foreign citizen who is a Person of Indian Origin (PIO) can purchase any immovable property in India other than agricultural land, farm house or plantation property.
-He/she can also inherit such property by way of a gift from an Indian Resident or an NRI or a PIO.
+A foreign citizen who is a Person of Indian Origin (PIO) can purchase any immovable property in India other than agricultural land, farmhouse or plantation property.
+He/she can also inherit such property by way of a gift from an Indian Resident, an NRI, or a PIO.
 Normally he/she wouldn’t require any approval from the authorities.

-However, citizens of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal and Bhutan cannot acquire or transfer immovable property in India without prior permission of the Reserve Bank of India (RBI).
+However, citizens of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal, Bhutan, Macau, Hong Kong or DPR Korea, cannot acquire or transfer immovable property in India without the prior permission of the Reserve Bank of India (RBI).
 They can only lease a property for a period not exceeding five years.

 Foreign nationals of non-Indian origin, resident outside India, are not permitted to acquire any immovable property in India unless such property is acquired by way of inheritance from a person who was resident in

 Also, note that foreign nationals of non-Indian origin who have acquired immovable property in India by way of inheritance with the specific approval of RBI cannot transfer such property without prior permission from RBI.

 3. Foreigners Residing In India

 Foreign nationals of non-Indian origin, who are Indian residents are allowed to purchase property in India but have to obtain the approvals and fulfil the requirements if any, prescribed by other authorities, such as the concerned State Government etc.